lofcz/LlmTornado/FeatureMatrix.md

 |**Tokenize**   |    | ❌ |     | ❌ |    |     |     |    |     |       |      |      |      |
 |**FIM**        |    |     |     |    | ❌ |     | ❌  |    |     |       |      |      |      |

 _*Custom means any OpenAI compatible provider, such as Azure OpenAI, Ollama, KoboldCpp, etc._
+**_Includes caching, if implemented by the provider._

 ## OpenAI Specific